 A Morning Prayer and a Forgotten Name

-Susanna Wesley, often called the Mother of Methodism, was a woman of faith, discipline, and unshakable prayer.
-She raised 19 children—10 of whom survived—including John and Charles Wesley, who went on to spark revival through the Methodist movement.
-Her quiet strength, persistent obedience, and commitment to prayer shaped not only her household but the history of the church.
+Susanna Wesley, often called the Mother of Methodism, was a woman of deep faith, discipline, and unwavering prayer.
+She raised nineteen children — ten of whom survived — including John and Charles Wesley, whose lives would later ignite revival through the Methodist movement.

 Watch the Live Prayer Reference

-Even when I couldn’t remember her name, the Spirit of God was reminding me of her heart of obedience and how much can be birthed through a praying life.
+Even when I couldn’t remember her name, the Spirit of God was reminding me of her heart of obedience and of how much can be birthed through a praying life.

 Her Legacy of Obedience and Prayer